Dr Jonathan Ellis

 - Research interests

-My new edited book, Reading Elizabeth Bishop: An Edinburgh Companion, will be published in May 2019.
+My latest edited book, Reading Elizabeth Bishop: An Edinburgh Companion, was published in May 2019.
 It contains essays on all aspects of Bishop’s work, from her early writing in the 1930s to late poems finished after Geography III and those works published after her death.
-I have also recently begun co-editing, again with Professor Angus Cleghorn, Elizabeth Bishop in Context, for Cambridge University Press.

-In addition to scholarship on Bishop, I have also published articles on Amy Clampitt, Paul Muldoon, Sylvia Plath and Jeanette Winterson, among others.
-An abiding interest in film is represented by recent publications on Barbara Hammer and Lynne Ramsay.
+In addition to scholarship on Bishop, I have published articles on Amy Clampitt, Paul Muldoon, Sylvia Plath and Jeanette Winterson, among others.
+An abiding interest in film is represented by recent publications on Barbara Hammer and Lynne Ramsay and a soon-to-be published collection of essays, co-edited with Dr Ana María Sánchez-Arce (Sheffield Hallam University), on Annie Hall.

 Much of my recent research is on twentieth-century letter writing.
 In 2008 I was awarded a British Academy Research Development Award of £86,539 to fund this work.
 The BARDA award also supported the organisation of a series of public lectures on letter writing by epistolary scholars and writers.
 Speakers included Anne Fadiman, Hermione Lee, Edna Longley, Hugh Haughton, Angela Leighton, Paul Muldoon and Frances Wilson.
 An edited collection of essays inspired by this series, Letter Writing Among Poets: From William Wordsworth to Elizabeth Bishop, was published by Edinburgh University Press in 2015.
 I am now working on a book on Letters for Oxford University Press.